Steps For Picking a Checking Account

 3. Read the Fine Print

 Who reads the fine print anymore?
-It’s just massive amounts of text on a page you scroll through before clicking “I agree” and moving on without thinking.
+It’s just massive amounts of text on a page you scroll through before clicking “I agree” and move on without thinking.

 But when it comes to signing documents pertaining to your money, you should take the time to check the fine print.
 At least review the list of ways your bank could charge you fees and how to prevent them.